Special Educational Needs and Disability Provision

 - Termly review of children with SEND progress plans.

-- Holding annual reviews for pupils with statements of SEN or EHC plans.
+- Holding annual reviews for pupils with Education, Health Care Plans.

 - All of our extra-curricular activities and school visits are available to all of our pupils.